softsideoftech/content/pages/alignment-and-buyin.md

 > _But what makes those few desires more important than the needs of everyone else?_

-That's where I think leadership is different.
-A _**leader**_ supports the group in fulfilling the needs and desires of all it members.
+That's where leadership is different.
+A _**leader**_ supports the group in fulfilling the needs and desires of all its members.

 So for my next few posts, I'm going to explore leadership.
 What is it, really?
 And how can one develop leadership within themselves?